tegonal/scripts/README.md

 dir_of_tegonal_scripts="$(cd -- "$(dirname -- "${BASH_SOURCE[0]:-$0}")" >/dev/null && pwd 2>/dev/null)/../lib/tegonal-scripts/src"
 source "$dir_of_tegonal_scripts/setup.sh" "$dir_of_tegonal_scripts"

+scriptsDir="$(cd -- "$(dirname -- "${BASH_SOURCE[0]:-$0}")" >/dev/null && pwd 2>/dev/null)"
+sourceOnce "$scriptsDir/before-pr.sh"

 function findScripts() {
 	find "src" -name "*.sh" -not -name "*.doc.sh" "$@"
 }
 # make the function visible to release-files.sh / not necessary if you source release-files.sh, see further below
 declare -fx findScripts

-# releases version v0.1.0 using the key 0x945FE615904E5C85 for signing
+# releases version v0.1.0 using the key 0x945FE615904E5C85 for signing and function findScripts to find the files which
+# should be signed (and thus released).
+Assumes that a function named beforePr is in scope (which we sourced above)
 "$dir_of_tegonal_scripts/releasing/release-files.sh" -v v0.1.0 -k "0x945FE615904E5C85" --sign-fn findScripts

+# releases version v0.1.0 using the key 0x945FE615904E5C85 for signing and function findScripts to find the files which
+ ## should be signed (and thus released).
+Moreover, searches for additional occurrences where the version should be
+# replaced via the specified pattern
+"$dir_of_tegonal_scripts/releasing/release-files.sh" \
+	-v v0.1.0 -k "0x945FE615904E5C85" --sign-fn findScripts \
+	-p "(TEGONAL_SCRIPTS_VERSION=['\"])[^'\"]+(['\"])"

+function specialBeforePr(){
+	beforePr && echo "imagine some additional work"
+}
+# make the function visible to release-files.sh / not necessary if you sourcerepare-files-next-dev-cycle.sh, see further below
+declare -fx specialBeforePr

 # releases version v0.1.0 using the key 0x945FE615904E5C85 for signing and
-# searches for additional occurrences where the version should be replaced via the specified pattern in:
-# - script files in ./src and ./scripts
-# - ./README.md
 "$dir_of_tegonal_scripts/releasing/release-files.sh" \
 	-v v0.1.0 -k "0x945FE615904E5C85" --sign-fn findScripts \
-	-p "(TEGONAL_SCRIPTS_VERSION=['\"])[^'\"]+(['\"])"
+	--before-pr-fn specialBeforePr

 # in case you want to provide your own release.sh and only want to do some pre-configuration
 # then you might want to source it instead